-Double Handle & Tray: This is a great tray/handle setup so you can hold the GoPro steady with two hands.
+BASIC Double Handle & Tray: This is a great tray/handle setup so you can hold the GoPro steady with two hands.
 You can even add Ball Adapter or Flex Arms to the handles in order to use video lights.
 Learn more.

 Spare Battery: The GoPro battery lasts about one dive if you’re actively using it, so I recommend owning one battery per dive during the day.
 You could pick up an extra single battery and charge each one using the GoPro, or get this handy Dual Battery Charger + Battery for quicker charging.

-Mounted to Your Housing
+GoPro Mounted to a Housing

 A lot of serious photographers like to keep the GoPro mounted to the top of their housing.
 It’s great for capturing a rare wide-angle moment when shooting macro, or for those who are more comfortable shooting only stills with their big camera and using the GoPro for video.
-Here’s what you need for this system.
+Here’s what you need for this system:

 Hot Shoe Adapter: This is a ball mount adapter that attaches to the metal cold shoe on top of your housing.
 Several versions are available to match specific housings.
 Learn More.

 GoPro Ball Mount: This is a ball mount adapter that attaches to the GoPro Super Suit, making it compatible with Ultralight arms and clamps (and other brands using the same style – BTS, Nauticam, etc.).
 Learn More.

 Clamp: This clamp connects both ball mounts and adjusts strength of the connection so that you can position the GoPro as needed underwater.
 Learn More.

 Ready to head out on your next scuba or freedive with your GoPro?
 Try to be cognizant of these three tips to help bring home some great underwater video.

 Hold the Camera Steady